thradams/cake/ownership.md

 }
 ```

 <button onclick="Try(this)">try</button>

+The particular instance of p, that has being qualified with \_Opt, is allowed to have no-nullable members with a null values.

-Just like in C# or Typescript, we cannot leave this function with a nullable member being null.
-But the particular instance of p is allowed to have nullable members.
+However, we cannot leave this function with a non-nullable member being null because the result of
+the function is not \_Opt qualified.
+This approach makes it possible to have an alternative design for constructors.

-This is also useful to accept for some functions like destructor, partially constructed object.
+This state is also useful for some functions like destructor, to be able to destroy partially constructed objects.
+For instance:

 ```c
 void x_destroy(_Opt struct X * p)